McDonnell Douglas MD-11

 The McDonnell Douglas MD-11 is an American trijet wide-body airliner which was manufactured by McDonnell Douglas and later by Boeing.
 The MD-11 is the largest trijet ever built.

 Following DC-10 development studies, the MD-11 program was launched on December 30, 1986.
 Assembly of the first prototype began on March 9, 1988.
 Its maiden flight occurred on January 10, 1990, and it achieved Federal Aviation Administration (FAA) certification on November 8.
 The first delivery was to Finnair on December 7 and it entered service on December 20, 1990.

 It retains the basic trijet configuration of the DC-10 with updated General Electric CF6-80C2 or Pratt & Whitney PW4000 turbofan engines.
 Its wingspan is slightly larger than the DC-10 and it has winglets.
 Its maximum takeoff weight (MTOW) is increased by % to 630500 lb.
 Its fuselage is stretched by % to 61.6 m to accommodate 298 passengers in three classes over a range of up to 7130 nmi.
 It features a glass cockpit that eliminates the need for a flight engineer.

 Originally positioned as a longer-range alternative to rival twinjets, the existing Boeing 767 and the upcoming Boeing 777 and Airbus A330, the MD-11 initially failed to meet its range and fuel burn targets, which impacted its sales despite a performance improvement program.
 McDonnell Douglas's financial struggles prevented further development of the MD-11 before it was acquired by Boeing in 1997; the unified company decided to terminate the MD-11 program after filling outstanding orders due to internal competition from Boeing's own 767 and 777.
 Only 200 units were built, of which roughly a quarter were freight aircraft, and production concluded in October 2000.
-In November 2014, it was officially retired from passenger service, last flown by KLM.
-Many of the MD-11 passenger fleet were converted to freighter specification, with many remaining in service as of 2025.
+In November 2014, KLM ended the world's last remaining MD-11 passenger flights.
+Many of the MD-11 passenger fleet were converted to freighter specification, and many remain in service as of 2026.

-On November 8, 2025, days after a deadly crash in Louisville, Kentucky, the FAA issued an Emergency Airworthiness Directive grounding all MD-11 aircraft.
-The planes cannot fly again until they are inspected and any necessary repairs are completed.
-The FAA said the directive was issued because the same safety issue could affect other aircraft of the same design.
-As of November 2025, the National Transportation Safety Board was investigating the crash.